 Map number 38 (also includes Kasagatake, Kuorbegorodake, Washibadake, Suisho, Yakedake, Hotakadake, and Yarigatake), hiked September 15-16, 2017

 We started from Sagamihara very early, around 4:30 am.
-Its about a 4 hour drive to Shinhotaka, and we got there at about 8:30 am, but couldn’t figure out where to park, so we burnt another 45 minutes finding the free parking lot, which was a dirt area by the river.
+Its about a 4 hour drive to Shinhotaka, and we got there at about 8:30 am, but couldn’t figure out where to park, so we burnt another 45 minutes finding the free parking lot, which was a dirt area by the river (36.2784234, 137.5724634).
 We started the hike from the car at around 9 am.

 **Disclaimer**My wife is Japanese.**End Disclaimer** She called the hut ahead of our arrival because she was worried that there wouldn’t be any room left for us when we got there.
 She told them that we would be there around 3 pm.
 Well we didn’t get there until about 5 pm and the hut manager’s called my wife and told them that I was missing.
 I found that out when I got to the hut as I had just opened my can of Ballast Point Watermelon Dorado and I said “Oh SH*T, when are the rescue helicopters getting here?”
-You see, we used to live in Albuquerque New Mexico, and there’s a search & rescue story there that I’ll have to tell you about sometime (I also used to volunteer for the Skagit County Search & Rescue Team when I lived in Mount Vernon, WA)
+You see, we used to live in Albuquerque New Mexico, and there’s a search & rescue story there that I’ll have to write about sometime.

 When you stay at a hut, you can pay the minimum, which includes a warm place to sleep, with a futon, blankets, and a pillow.
 From there you have the option to pay for dinner and asagohan (breakfast).
 We got both and it was about 10,000 yen total (~$100).